PinataMostGrim/grimagents_cli/readme.md

 The `grimagents' '--resume` argument will not remember how far through a curriculum the previous training run progressed but will accept a `--lesson` override argument.

-grimagent's log file is written into `grim-agents\logs` by default, but this can be changed in `settings.py`.
+grimagent's log file is written into `grim-agents/logs` by default, but this can be changed in `settings.py`.

 Bayesian search will write the best configuration discovered into a yaml file named `bayes_config.yaml` next to the trainer config file used for the search.
 If the `--bayes-save` argument is used, an observations log file will be automatically generated with a timestamp in a folder next to the trainer config file.
 Likewise, the `--bayes-load` argument will load log files form the same folder.
 The folder name generated will take the form `<run_id>_bayes`.
 This folder should be cleared or deleted before beginning a new Bayesian search from scratch.